microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 var store = PsiStore.Create(p, "SimpleVAD", Path.Combine(Directory.GetCurrentDirectory(), "Stores"));
 ```

-In addition to the pipeline object, the method takes in parameters for the desired name of the store, as well as it will be located on disk.
+In addition to the pipeline object, the method takes in parameters for the desired name of the store, as well as where it will be located on disk.
 Here we specified a folder called "Stores" inside the current directory to create the stores in.

 Specifying which streams we'd like to persist to the store is very simple.
 Let's try persisting the microphone's audio stream, as well as two of the output streams from the acoustic feature extractor.
 We use the stream operator `Write()`, and we need to specify names for these written streams.